 So much so, that I even debated leaving off the word “paleo.”
 Because I think you could offer up this chocolate cake recipe to someone who eats gluten and grains and they’d have no idea that it was gluten-free, grain-free and dairy-free.
 You guys, it’s incredibly delicious!

 Unlike most paleo cake recipes, this version is light and airy while still moist and spongy.
 I mean, just look at those crumbs.
 There’s the perfect amount of air pockets in the cake yet it holds together like a real deal chocolate cake.
 But it’s a paleo chocolate cake.

 Now, it’s a birthday tradition of mine to always have a mint chocolate something on my actual birthday.
-Last year I made these Mini Skillet Brownies with Fresh Mint Chocolate Chip Ice Cream.
+Previously, I made these Mini Skillet Brownies with Fresh Mint Chocolate Chip Ice Cream.
 But it’s quite involved.
 So I’m thinking something slightly easier this year.
 My birthday is the last day of the month, so I’ve still got a few weeks.